-Many, but not all of the 'hard' buttons (with legends) supporting DPOP on the Modules are indicated with two triangles on the lower right of the button legend, similarly many buttons supporting SPOP are indicated with a single triangle at that location.
+Many, but not all of the 'hard' buttons (with legends) supporting DPOP on the Modules are indicated with two triangles on the lower right of the button legend.

 Menu Panel Overview

 Menu Panel Description

 The Menu Panel includes a touch screen display, five knobs for adjusting parameter values, and four USB ports (two on lower right side and two on the bottom of the Menu Panel).